tfutils/tfscaffold/README.md

   * It is usual to provide, for example, the Jenkins _$BUILD_ID_ parameter to Plan jobs, and then manually reference that particular Job ID when running a corresponding apply job.
 * `component_name`: The name of the terraform component in the components directory to run the `action` against.
 * `environment`: The name of the environment the component is to be actioned against, therefore implying the variables file(s) to be included
-* `group` (optional): The name of the group to which the environment belongs, permitting the use of a group tfvars file as a "meta-environment" shared by more than one environment
+* `group(s)` (optional): The names of the groups to which the environment belongs, permitting the use of a group tfvars file as a "meta-environment" shared by more than one environment.
+Comma delimited string, eg `group1,group2`.
+Do not specify var.group more than once.
 * `project`: The name of the project being deployed, as per the default bucket-prefix and state file keyspace
 * `region` (optional): The AWS region name unique to all components and terraform processes.
 Defaults to the value of the _AWS_DEFAULT_REGION_ environment variable.
 * `detailed-exitcode` (optional): Passes detailed exit code flag to terraform.